dee0xeed/edsm-in-zig-demo-2/README.md

 ## Preliminary notes

 First of all - this is **NOT** so called hierarchical state machines (nested states and whatnots) implementation.
-It is much more convenient to deal with hierarchy of relatively simple *interacting state machines* rather than with a single huge machine having hierarchy of states.
+It is much more convenient to deal with *hierarchy of* (relatively simple) *interacting state machines* rather than with a single huge machine having *hierarchy of states*.

 ### Events